 Maryland’s Bicycle and Pedestrian Plans and Programs

 Shifting mode choice towards transit and active transportation, and shortening automobile trips and increasing carpooling, are critical components to building efficient, equitable, and sustainable cities, and is also essential to accommodating Maryland’s changing demographic composition.
-For more information on MDOT planning and programming efforts, please contact the Office of Planning and Capital Programming (OPCP).
+For more information on MDOT planning and programming efforts, please contact the Office of Active Transportation and Micromobility.

 A nighttime view of Baltimore City skyline scross the Inner Harbor